Windows

 Windows - Configuration - Restart Device If Required

-Initiate immediate endpoint restart when patches or updates require a reboot
+Trigger an immediate Windows endpoint restart when patches or system updates leave a pending reboot flag

 Worklet Details